johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 Again, deciding a problem means determining an instance's inclusion in a the set for the problem (eg, whether a graph and length `<G, l>` are in **TSP**).

 In terms of our analogy, P corresponds with the day hike category, D. That is, efficiently solvable problems equate with easily hikeable mountains.
 I think it's is initially hard to swallow polynomial functions like n<sup>5</sup> as "efficient" since they can clearly grow quite quickly with the size of the input.
 The key is that polynomial time functions represent some sort of cleverness in finding a solution.
-With a polynomial time function its certainly *not* the case that all the possibilities for a given input have to be tried to be sure the right answer was found.
+With a polynomial time function it's certainly *not* the case that all the possibilities for a given input have to be tried to be sure the right answer was found.

 ## Non-deterministic Polynomial Time